Introducing Awake Awareness

 We have been taught that our intelligence, identity, and safety are based on developing and being centered in thought-based knowing, or what I will call our small mind.
 When we shift from our small mind to awake awareness as the source of mind, we discover that we are already effortlessly mindful.

-Effortless mindfulness is the way of knowing, creating, and relating from awake awareness.
-Although effortless mindfulness begins by letting go of everything, we ultimately become embodied, energetic, loving, and fully human.
+Effortless (or nondual) mindfulness is the way of knowing, creating, and relating from awake awareness.
+Although this mindfulness begins by letting go of everything, we ultimately become embodied, energetic, loving, and fully human.

 After you have read these mindful glimpses, I suggest you record any you like in your own voice, at a pace that seems right for you.
 Then listen to your own voice as it leads you home.